 We have a new SaaS app for every niche need, to the point where each team in a company seems to go out of its way to use a different tool.
 And each tool, each browser tab, each alert creates an environment more like a carnival than a zen home.

-In our attempt to promote productivity and collaboration at work, we’ve adopted too many SaaS tools that in aggregate produce a counter-effect.
+In our attempt to promote new ways of working, we’ve adopted too many SaaS tools that in aggregate produce a counter-effect.
 We’ve gone full-circle.

 There are of course many incredible SaaS applications out there.
 But the ability to balance them together so they don’t interfere with each other, or become walls, has become a rare art.